 Alaska is a dream cruise for many of My Vacation Lady’s clients.
-2 couples just returned a few days ago and loved it.
-This is what Debbie G from NJ said: “We really had a great time…it is a trip we will always remember as being something very special and different for us.”
+We just had clients celebrating a milestone birthday aboard the Celebrity Millennium with their 2 adult children and spouses.
+We recently booked a honeymoon couple on their dream honeymoon to Alaska for Aug 2019.
+Ken and his wife are also considering taking their entire family on a cruise to Alaska next year to celebrate his 80th birthday.
+Debbie G from NJ said this after their cruise to Alaska: “We really had a great time…it is a trip we will always remember as being something very special and different for us.”

 Cruising in Alaska isn’t all about the cruise but rather the sights and views and towns you’ll visit.

 According to Cruise Radio News, these are some things to see and do in Ketchikan:

 Ketchikan is the salmon capital of the world and offers a lot of sightseeing opportunities from flight-seeing to crab feasting – and everything in between.